HeikoMamerow/SQL-String-Replace-Helper/README.md

 ```

 ## Why?
-I wrote it, because i allways stuck with it... ;-)
+Because i allways stuck with it... ;-)